ircdocs/modern-irc/_includes/modern-appendix.md

 Sent as a reply to the {% message NAMES %} command, this numeric specifies the end of a list of channel member names.

+{% numericheader RPL_LINKS %}

+      "<client> * <server> :<hopcount> <server info>"

+Sent as a reply to the {% message LINKS %} command, this numeric specifies one of the known servers on the network.

+`<server info>` is a string containing a description of that server.

+{% numericheader RPL_ENDOFLINKS %}

+      "<client> * :End of /LINKS list"

+Sent as a reply to the {% message LINKS %} command, this numeric specifies the end of a list of channel member names.

 {% numericheader RPL_BANLIST %}

       "<client> <channel> <mask> [<who> <set-ts>]"